fbpx Skip to Content

 • The Parlor Palm, a relatively small, squat plant, growing to two meters in subtropical gardens and just over a meter indoors

-• The Ponytail Palm has a thick, bulbous stem a crop of curly fronds emerging from its crown.
-It holds a special fascination for cats.
+• The Ponytail Palm has a thick, bulbous stem and a crop of curly fronds emerging from its crown.
+It holds a particular fascination for cats.

-• The Majesty Palm and the Chinese Fan Palm are less likely options as they are not as freely available commercially as the aforementioned plants.
+• The Majesty Palm and the Chinese Fan Palm are less likely options as they are not as freely available commercially as the plants above.

 Popular garden palms that can be dangerous for cats